sdleffler/luminance-rs/README.md

   mutation (unless its Haskell version) but the Rust type system and borrow checker allows for safe mutations.
 - Modern: the whole **luminance** ecosystem tries its best to stay up-to-date with Rust evolutions and features.
-On the same level, the underneath technologies are kept up-to-date and might even change if a more modern and more adapted one emerges ([Vulkan] might eventually get adopted but this is just an idea for now).
+On the same level, the underlying technologies are kept up-to-date and might even be replaced if modern, better-suited alternatives emerge (similarly, [Vulkan] support might eventually get added, though there are no immediate plans to do so).
-- _Enough opinionated_: a big bet with **luminance** was to make it opinionated, but not too much.
+- _Opinionated enough_: a big bet with **luminance** was to make it opinionated, but not too much.
-  It needs to be opinionated to allow some design constructs to be possible and optimize performance and allow for extra safety.
-However, it must not be too much to prevent it to become a _framework_. **luminance** is a _library_, not a _framework_, meaning that it will adapt to how **you** think you should design your software, not the other way around.
-That is limited to the design of **luminance** but you shouldn’t feel too hands-tied.
+  It needs to be opinionated to allow for some design constructs to be possible, optimize performance and allow for extra safety.
+However, it must not be _too_ opinionated, lest it become a _framework_. **luminance** is a _library_, not a _framework_, meaning that it will adapt to how **you** think you should design your software, not the other way around (within the limits of safe design). **luminance** won't tie your hands.

 # The luminance ecosystem